mpvosseller/cdk-cloudfront-invalidator/README.md

 `CloudFrontInvalidator` performs an invalidation when it is first created and any time the `hash` property changes thereafter.

-As an example you could perform a CloudFront invalidation any time a lambda function changes by setting `hash` to `lambdaFunction.currentVersion.version`.
+As an example you could perform a CloudFront invalidation any time a Lambda function changes by setting `hash` to `lambdaFunction.currentVersion.version`.

 ## Installation